-University Health System is committed to continuously providing high quality, compassionate patient care and refining standards of nursing practice.
+University Health is committed to continuously providing high quality, compassionate patient care and refining standards of nursing practice.
 Our strong culture, constant improvement and commitment to excellent patient care have resulted in measurable outcomes.
 We have earned national accreditations and distinctions over recent years for developing exceptional programs.

 This is a journey that never ends.
 In the year ahead, I look forward to working with our team of nurses and partners.
 Nurses will be involved in multiple clinical process improvement projects, policy and procedures development and revisions, and nurse quality monitoring.

 –Tommye Austin, PhD, MBA, RN, NEA-BC

-For 100 years, University Health System has served a vital role in San Antonio and throughout Bexar County — providing outstanding care to those who need it, training the next generation of health professionals and working to find new and better treatments through research.
+For 100 years, University Health has served a vital role in San Antonio and throughout Bexar County — providing outstanding care to those who need it, training the next generation of health professionals and working to find new and better treatments through research.
 Over the course of that history, we have followed a core set of values that guides and defines us.

-The Nursing Professional Practice Model reflects the mission of the University Health System to provide high quality and compassionate care to our community.
+The Nursing Professional Practice Model reflects the mission of the University Health to provide high quality and compassionate care to our community.
 In January 2003, the theory of Modeling and Role Modeling, developed by Helen Erickson, PhD, RN, AHN-BC, FAAN, was adopted to guide our nursing practice.
 Using Modeling and Role Modeling, nurses aspire to accept and respect individuals’ unique views of themselves and their world.
-Sixteen years and two American Nurse Credentialing Center Magnet designations later, Modeling and Role Modeling continues to guide nursing practice and care delivery throughout the Health System and the community it serves.
+Sixteen years and two American Nurse Credentialing Center Magnet designations later, Modeling and Role Modeling continues to guide nursing practice and care delivery throughout University Health and the community it serves.

-In preparation for University Health System’s third Magnet designation, Dr. Erickson was invited to meet with nursing staff in 2018, to explore how Modeling and Role Modeling has affected the delivery of healthcare within our Health System.
+In preparation for University Health’s third Magnet designation, Dr. Erickson was invited to meet with nursing staff in 2018, to explore how Modeling and Role Modeling has affected the delivery of healthcare within our Health System.
 During unit tours with Dr. Erickson, nurses shared examples of how Modeling and Role Modeling shaped their academic development and defined their delivery of care.